zchee/neovim-wiki/Merging-patches-from-upstream-vim.md

 Description
 -----------

 This wiki page aims to keep track of what patches from upstream vim have been merged since the fork.
 The fork happened at version 7.4.160.
-This is a direct offshoot of issue #438 ([link](https://github.com/neovim/neovim/issues/438)).
+This is a direct offshoot of [issue #438](https://github.com/neovim/neovim/issues/438).

 Everyone is welcome to add new relevant patches to the table at the [bottom of this page](#table-of-patches).
 Some types of patches are **never** relevant, notably: